anshuj11/interviewPrep/README.md

 # System Architecture :VERBAL
 HTTP
 Difference between GET and POST requests
+How does caching work, what is load balancing?

  Q. A colleague has given you data scraped from Craigslist on used cars.